grey-cat-1908/portable-mc-server/README.md

 | [Purpur](https://purpurmc.org/) | `purpur`
 | [Paper](https://papermc.io/) | `paper`

+You can also set the `MC_SERVER` value to `custom`, but then you must also set the `CUSTOM_BUILD_URL` environment variable.
+Maybe someone has already done this and written instructions.
+I suggest you look for the instructions [here](https://github.com/grey-cat-1908/portable-mc-server/issues) or try to do that by yourself.

 ## Installing plugins

 You can install your plugins by connecting to the server via SFTP.
 Download the plugins you need from reliable sites (`hangar.papermc.io`, `spigotmc.org` or official plugin sites).
 Put them in the plugins directory and restart the server. (e.g. with RCON (command `restart`) or by restarting the minecraft service on balenaCloud).